 Schedule your exam

 Once your payment has been processed, you will receive a Notice to Schedule (NTS).
-Your NTS will indicate which sections of the examination you’re approved to take and will instruct you to schedule your exam date(s) via Prometric.
+Your NTS will indicate which sections of the CPA Exam you’re approved to take and will instruct you to schedule your CPA Exam date(s) via Prometric.

 CPA Work Experience Requirements